szelongq/tp/docs/DeveloperGuide.md

 `ModelManager` contains viewingPerson which represents the person whose data is to be displayed onto the panel, which the `Logic` interface has access to.

-`MainWindow` houses the InfoPanel, which calls the update method with the viewingPerson passed into it through calling the accessor method from logic.
-The method is called every time a command is executed.
+`MainWindow` houses the InfoPanel, which calls the update method with the `viewingPerson` passed into it.
+The updated `viewingPerson` is passed to the update method by through calling the accessor method from the `Logic` component.

 Walk-through example: